How will NASA's Mars helicopter deploy to the surface? - Space Explored

 The Mars Helicopter Ingenuity is an exciting new development in planetary exploration.
 The ability to have powered, controlled flights on another planet opens up new possibilities for future robotic and, eventually, human missions.
-Years of work have led up to Ingenuitity’s first flight, and the teams at NASA’s Jet Propulsion Laboratory (JPL) are currently working through the helicopter’s 10-day long deployment process.
+Years of work have led up to Ingenuitity’s first flight, no earlier than April 11th, and the teams at NASA’s Jet Propulsion Laboratory (JPL) are currently working through the helicopter’s 10-day long deployment process.

 Deployment Timeline